Surrounded by the ever-changing North Sea, Holy Island has many exciting things to do and see.

 Climb the Lookout Tower

-Observe the Nature at Rocket Field
+Observe the nature at Rocket Field

-The Holy Island (Lindisfarne) is a Natural Nature Reserve and home to some rather unique flora and fauna.
+As well as a pilgrimage destination, Holy Island is a Natural Nature Reserve and home to some rather unique flora and fauna.

-Inside the building, there's a large observation window with the views out onto the Rocket field while the roof has many eaves for the birds to nest.
+Inside the building, there's a large observation window with views out onto the Rocket Field, while the roof has many eaves for the birds to nest.